 All goals and objectives from previous Urology years of training will carry over to the Chief Year of training.
 The Chief resident will add to those goals and objectives the following:

-- The Chief Resident training year in the Division of Urology Training Program is designed to complete the transition of an individual from supervisor directed and task oriented residency training to independent clinical judgment and evidence based clinical practice.
+- The Chief Resident training year is designed to complete the transition of an individual from supervisor directed and task oriented residency training to independent clinical judgment and evidence based clinical practice.

-- The year is designed to provide the resident in training with formal experience in medical resource management, leadership within a medical team, professional communication, complex surgical skill development and independent delivery of high quality clinical care.
+- The year is designed to provide the Chief with formal experience in medical resource management, leadership within a medical team, professional communication, complex surgical skill development and independent delivery of high quality clinical care.
 The successful individual will be capable of functioning in an independent manner with excellent clinical judgment and communication skills that will facilitate their performance as physicians.